“If you can look into the seeds of time, and say which grain will grow and which will not, speak then to me.” — Macbeth, William Shakespeare

-We can all agree that the best writing is one that connects with the reader and evokes an emotional response.
-Whether it’s sadness, joy, anger or disdain - using literary devices to make readers feel what you want them to feel is always a winner.
+We can all agree that the best writing connects with the reader and evokes an emotional response.
+Whether it’s sadness, joy, anger, or disdain - using literary devices to make readers feel what you want them to feel is always a winner.

 Make it Interesting

-Last but not the least, literary devices make the piece more pleasurable to read.
+Last but not least, literary devices make the piece more pleasurable to read.

 No one likes boring essays.
-You need to constantly innovate and think of new, creative ways to add life to your writing.
-Whether you want to add humor, drama or just pace your writing - the use of the right devices can do this for you.
+You must constantly innovate and think of new, creative ways to add life to your writing.
+Whether you want to add humor, drama, or just pace your essay - the use of the proper devices can do this for you.

 10 Types of Literary Devices You Can Use in Your Essay